GraceAHall/galaxy2janis/README.md

 galaxy2janis workflow downloaded_workflow.ga
 ```

-Each tool used in the workflow will be downloaded from a remote repository automatically.
+Each tool used in the workflow will be downloaded and translated automatically during the process.

-#### Outputs
+## Outputs

 Tool translations produce a single Janis tool definition for in the input galaxy wrapper.